 - 12 ounces cauliflower florets fresh or frozen

-- ½ medium white or yellow onion diced
+- ½ of one medium onion white or yellow, diced

 - 1 tablespoon garlic minced, approximately 2-3 cloves

 - 5 cups chicken stock or 4 cups stock and 1 cup water